xgarcias/jokerng/README.md

 I am yet another poor soul doing DevOps with FreeBSD, dreaming that one day we may have tools similar to Docker and Kubernetes.

-Many people in the past came with the idea of implementing or porting Docker to FreeBSD, naming it Jocker.
+Many people in the past came with the idea of implementing or porting Docker to FreeBSD, naming it **Jocker**.
 Everybody likes the name because it is catchy: the project uses **FreeBSD jails** and the Docker/Container movement in Linux is a "joke" for many FreeBSD supporters :)

-**jockerng** will be the best **jocker** implementation ever and it will not be yet another dead repo in github. **I swear**!
+**jokerng** will be the best **jocker** implementation ever and it will not be yet another dead repo in github. **I swear**!

 Objective
 =========